 All programs leading to registration or endorsement must be first accredited by ANMAC's Board and approved as a qualification for registration by the NMBA before students can enrol into the program.
 Students who are applying to undertake a program of study leading to a qualification that enables graduates to register or be endorsed as nurses or midwives, must be advised of the accreditation status of the program prior to enrolling.
 The students must be assured that they will be able to complete an approved course of study leading to registration or endorsement.

 The ANMAC accreditation process will be approximately six months from submission of the application pack.
 Submissions with multiple sites or programs may take longer.
 Our process is detailed and comprehensive, this is to ensure academic quality, public accountability and public safety.
-For more information, please read the National Accreditation Guidelines.
+For more information, please read the Accreditation Policy and Procedure (693 KB) document.

 Yes.
 It is mandatory to use ANMAC’s application pack (forms, checklists and templates).
 Each qualification has its own template which address the relevant standards and criteria for a nursing and midwifery education programs.
 If you do not use the correct forms, checklists and templates, we cannot progress your application for accreditation and will experience delays.
 ANMAC will provide the appropriate application pack with the Accreditation Schedule approximately 18 months before the expiry date of the approved program.